carlosbrando/autotest-notification/README.txt

 * http://github.com/carlosbrando/autotest-notification/

 == DESCRIPTION:

 This gem set the autotest (ZenTest) to send messages to software as Growl, LibNotify, and Snarl, displaying a window with the results.

 == REQUIREMENTS:

 * If you're using a Mac:
     You need to have Growl and growlnotify installed on your machine.

     Download the Growl [http://growl.info/index.php] and install it like any other application on your Mac

     Then you must install the growlnotify.

     In your shell, cd to the directory on the Growl disk image containing growlnotify, and type ./install.sh.
     That script will install growlnotify to /usr/local/bin and the manpage to /usr/local/man.

-* If you're using Windows:
+* If you're using Windows (with cygwin):
     You need to have Snarl and sncmd installed on your machine.

     Download Snarl [http://www.fullphat.net/] and install it like any other application on your machine.

-    Then download sncmd [http://www.k23productions.com/download.php?view.105] open the zip file and place the executable from the zip in any directory in windows PATH (for example c:\windows)
+    Then download sncmd [http://www.k23productions.com/download.php?view.105] open the zip file and place the executable from the zip in any directory in windows PATH (for example c:\windows).

+* If you're using Windows (without cygwin):
+    You need to have Snarl, diffutils and ruby-snarl installed on your machine.

+    Download Snarl [http://www.fullphat.net/] and install it like any other application on your machine.

+    Download DiffUtils for Windows [http://gnuwin32.sourceforge.net/packages/diffutils.htm] and follow the installation instructions on the site.

+    Run in the command prompt: gem install ruby-snarl

+    After all that.
+You must update the environment variable PATH with the path to the bin of diffutils.
+    It's the price that was paid for using Windows (try cygwin).

 * If you're using Linux:
     You need to have libnotify binaries installed.